Vicinity Vision Transformer: Our Method

 \subsection{The Vicinity Vision Transformer}

-To validate the effectiveness of our idea, we propose a general-purpose vision backbone called Vicinity Vision Transformer (VVT), as shown in Fig.~\ref{fig:overview}.
-VVT adopts a progressive shrinking pyramid structure and has four stages that generate feature maps at different scales.
-Each stage contains a patch embedding layer and multiple Vicinity Transformer Blocks.
+In this section, we introduce the overall architecture of Vicinity Vision Transformer (VVT) as shown in Fig.~\ref{fig:overview}.

+The linear complexity of Vicinity Attention enables higher-resolution inputs, so we integrate the Vicinity Attention Block into a progressively shrinking pyramid structure that has four stages to generate feature maps at different scales.
+Each stage contains a patch embedding layer and multiple stacked Vicinity Transformer Blocks and Feed-forward blocks.
 In detail, we use a patch size of $4 \times 4$ in the first stage.
 Given the input image of size $H \times W \times 3$, we first divide it into $\frac{H}{4} \times \frac{W}{4}$ patches.
-Then we feed the patches into a patch embedding module to obtain a flattened embedding sequence with size of $\frac{HW}{4^2} \times C_{1}$.
-Here we adopt the patch embedding module proposed by~\cite{wang2022pvtv2} to project the patches into the target feature embedding.
+Then we feed the patches into a patch embedding module to obtain a flattened embedding sequence with a size of $\frac{HW}{4^2} \times C_{1}$.
+Here we adopt the overlapping patch embedding module and Convolutional Feed-Forward proposed by Wang \etal~\cite{wang2022pvtv2}.
 The embedding sequence is subsequently fed into several successive transformer blocks with $L_1$ layers.

-Compared with the standard transformer block, we only replace the multi-head self-attention (MSA) module with our proposed linear Vicinity Attention Block, while other parts are kept the same.
-In the second stage, the feature sequence from the first stage is reshaped back to $\frac{H}{4} \times \frac{W}{4} \times C_{1}$ and fed into the patch embedding module again.
-It is projected and down-sampled to a embedding sequence of size $\frac{HW}{8^2} \times C_{2}$, and then processed by the transformer blocks of the second stage.
+In the second stage, the feature sequence from the first stage is reshaped back to $\frac{H}{4} \times \frac{W}{4} \times C_{1}$ and down-sampled to an embedding sequence of size $\frac{HW}{8^2} \times C_{2}$, and then processed by the transformer blocks of the second stage.
 We follow the same approach to obtain multi-scale output feature maps of the third and fourth stage with output sizes of $\frac{H}{16} \times \frac{W}{16}$ and $\frac{H}{32} \times \frac{W}{32}$, respectively.
-Hierarchical feature maps can be easily leveraged to many downstream tasks such as image classification, semantic segmentation and object detection.
-Similar to other backbone methods, we introduce different architecture variants like VVT-Tiny or VVT-Large, whose details are shown in Table \ref{table: variants}.
+Hierarchical feature maps can be easily leveraged to many downstream vision tasks.
+In Fig.~\ref{fig:cam}, we show qualitative examples of Grad-CAM \cite{selvaraju2017grad} obtained from different stages of VVT and ViT \cite{dosovitskiy2020image} respectively.
+As shown, our approach is able to produce fine-grained features whereas the ViT \cite{dosovitskiy2020image} can only capture low-resolution features.